 The proposed bill aims to establish the "Police Partnering With Communities Act" in West Virginia, which includes legislative findings emphasizing the connection between violence and economically disadvantaged neighborhoods.
-It defines "distressed areas" as low-income regions with higher-than-average crime rates, specifically targeting census tracts where the individual poverty rate is at least 20% or the median family income is below 80% of the area median.
+It defines "distressed areas" as low-income regions with a higher-than-average crime rate, specifically targeting census tracts where the individual poverty rate is at least 20% or the median family income is below 80% of the area median.
 The bill highlights the importance of community engagement in violence mitigation and encourages police officers to reside in these distressed areas to foster better relationships with the communities they serve.

 Statutes affected: